symfony/symfony-docs/deployment.rst

 -----------------------

-Before and after deploying your actual source code, there are a number of common things you'll need to do:
+Before and after deploying your actual source code, there are a number of common things you will need to do:

 A) Check Requirements
 ~~~~~~~~~~~~~~~~~~~~~